 The Advancing Data Justice Research and Practice (ADJRP) project aims to fill the gap in data justice research and expand existing narratives to include testimonies from unheard and/or underrepresented voices.
 By assessing and identifying gaps in the current state of research, ADJRP aims to provide resources that help policymakers, practitioners, and impacted communities gain a broader understanding of data governance.

 EngageMedia is one of the Alan Turing Institute’s Policy Pilot Partners for the ADJRP project.
-As part of this collaboration, EngageMedia will design and implement interviews and workshops with policymakers, developers, and communities affected by artificial intelligence (AI) and machine learning (ML) systems in Indonesia and the Philippines.
-These activities will contribute to an expanded understanding of data justice, encompassing issues of access, visibility, and representation in data used in the development of AI and ML systems.
+As part of this collaboration, EngageMedia designed and implemented interviews and workshops with policymakers, developers, and communities affected by artificial intelligence (AI) and machine learning (ML) systems in Indonesia and the Philippines to produce the report titled “The Techno-politics of Data Justice in Indonesia and the Philippines”.
+These activities aim to contribute to an expanded understanding of data justice, encompassing issues of access, visibility, and representation in data used in the development of AI and ML systems.

 Read the report: